Things to Do in Norway

 Tromsø itinerary 2 days

 If you arrive early enough at Flåm, you will take the Flåm Railway, Flåmsbanen, up to Myrdal in the mountains – through a wealth of tunnels.
 The ride is known as one of the most beautiful train journeys in the world.
-It is also one of the steepest gauge railway lines existing, and during the ride the gradient is most of the time 5.5%!
+It is also one of the steepest gauge railway lines existing, and during the ride, the gradient is, most of the time, 5.5%!

 At Fjærland, if you have time, you may also consider visiting the Norwegian Glacier Museum.

-Stay for the night in a hotel in the glacier region, before moving on to one of the other spectacular fjords in Norway on Day 4.
+Stay for the night in a hotel in the glacier region before moving on to one of the other spectacular fjords in Norway on Day 4.

 Norway Fjords

 In Geiranger, take a fjord cruise and enjoy one of the true highlights in Norway!
 You can also go kayaking or by RIB boat – the options are numerous!
-It is really one of the must-see and must-experience fjords in Norway on your trip, before moving on to one of the real spectacular cities a little bit further north!
+It is one of the must-see and must-experience fjords in Norway on your trip before moving on to one of the real spectacular cities a little bit further north!

-Go for a stroll in central Ålesund to experience the picturesque, stylish houses.
+Stroll in central Ålesund to experience the picturesque, stylish houses.
 Turrets, spires and ornamented building façades all dominate the central streets.

 Continue along Skateflukaia and Kongens Gate over the bridge Hellebroa from where you have a scenic canal view.
 Wherever you look, you will have stunning Art Nouveau houses within sight.